Who Made Huckabee?: Reception

-Reaction to the "feud" by both the public and the media was, and still is, nearly uniformly positive.
+Reaction to the "feud" by both the public and the media was nearly uniformly positive.
 Clips from the feud quickly became popular on the Internet, turning into viral videos that spread across numerous blogs in various forms, with the sites that offered the videos seeing vast increases in their traffic.
 TV Squad's Annie Wu beamed: "With the three hosts appearing on each other's shows all on one night, it was special appearances galore.
 It became a clash of the Titans, a battle of epic proportions, a heaping helping of Monday fanservice."

 Interestingly, upon returning to air on January 7, 2008, The Daily Show and The Colbert Report had increased ratings.
 As of the end of January 2008, The Daily Show was up 17 percent for viewers between 18 and 34 from January 2007 and up nine percent for 18- to 49-year-olds in the same period.
 The Colbert Report was up 21 percent for 18- to 34-year-olds and 15 percent for 18- to 49-year-olds over the same time period.
 Late Night with Conan O'Brien, however, remained at a normal level, with 2.5 million viewers.
 One reason given for the increase in Daily Show and Colbert Report ratings was the current presidential election, allowing them a large amount of political humor to use.
 However, one journalist commented that the raise of ratings in these two shows without the writers "has to be a big PR setback for the WGA."

 In fact, not long after the "Who Made Huckabee?" feud culminated, the writers' strike officially ended on February 13, 2008, with the writers returning to work the following day, at which point the titles of The Daily Show and The Colbert Report were restored.